tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Proxies MUST forward responses unmodified to clients.
 Specifically, the HTTP status code generated by Targets must be forwarded to clients unmodified.
-If a proxy receives a successful response from a target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST it MUST return a 502 (Bad Gateway) response to the client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".
+If a proxy receives a successful response from a target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST return a 502 (Bad Gateway) response to the client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".

 ## HTTP Response Example